marshallmcdonnell/journals/README.rst

-Journals is a client-side PyQt viewer for interacting with SNS databases
+Journals: A client-side PyQt viewer for interacting with SNS databases
 ########################################################################